knative/docs/docs/serving/getting-started-knative-app.md

 `kn` allows you to create a service interactively on the command line.
 Eventually, it will create a corresponding resource description internally as when using a YAML file directly.

-To create our service directly at the cluster, use:
+To create a Service directly at the cluster, use:

 ```shell
 # Create a Knative service with the Knatice CLI kn